-A popular alternative to Term Insurance is Endowment Insurance which means that your insurance policy will also have a savings plan.
+A popular alternative to term insurance plan is an endowment plan, which means that your insurance policy will also have a savings avenue.
 The insurance company will invest a share of your insurance premium.
 The returns generated from this investment shall be paid back to you as well as the insurance benefits.
-However, Term Insurance plans are generally preferred as a Term Insurance provides pure life cover without any savings or investment component which means that a Term Insurance will provide a comparatively higher life cover at lower premium rates.
+However, term insurance plans provides pure life cover without any savings or investment component which means that a term plan will provide a comparatively higher life cover at lower premium rates.

-What are the Types of Deaths Covered and Not Covered by a Typical Term Insurance Plan?
+What Type of Deaths are Covered and Not Covered by a Term Insurance Plan?

-The payout and benefits of every Life Insurance Policy you buy from an Insurance Company depending on the cause of the policyholder's death, among other things.
+The payout and benefits of every life insurance policy you buy depends on the cause of the policyholder's death, among other things.
 These conditions may sometimes vary according to the company in question or the chosen plan.

-All these details are clearly stated in your policy paperwork, and this is why you should always read the papers stating all the terms and conditions carefully before buying a Life Insurance Plan and also share all these details with your nominee so that at the time of claiming the insurance payout, they are saved from any hassle and confusion.
+All these details are clearly stated in your policy, and this is why you should always read the papers stating the terms and conditions before buying a life insurance plan and also share all these details with your nominee so that at the time of claiming the insurance payout, they are saved from any hassle and confusion.

-The following list shall provide you with an overview of the types of deaths that a typical Term Life Insurance Plan does and does not cover:
+The following list is an overview of the types of deaths that a typical term life insurance plan does and does not cover:

-- 1. Covered - The following are the causes of death that are typically eligible for a Term Insurance payout:
+The following are the causes of death that are typically eligible for a term insurance payout:

-- Death Due to a Natural Calamity: If the policyholder dies due to a natural disaster such as a tsunami or an earthquake within the policy term, the death benefit will be paid out to the beneficiary.
+If the policyholder passes away due to a natural disaster such as a tsunami or an earthquake within the policy term, the death benefit will be paid out to the beneficiary.

 Some examples of such accidents are road accidents involving motor vehicles; slipping on a wet floor like in the bathroom; falling down the stairs; drowning in a river; getting an electric shock, falling accidentally from a great height; and fire-related accidents.